 Bus drivers do stop at some scenic points, like the Hollyford valley or the Chasm, but taking a photo through the crowd of 40 people may be a bit challenging.

 It will give you the chance to experience the spectacular drive through Fiordland National Park, but also see the place from above.
-Moreover it will spare you from spending most of the day on a bus, especially if your time in New Zealand is limited!
+Moreover it will spare you from spending most of the day on a bus.

 You won't be able to get out all the way to Tasman sea, like the cruises do, but you will certainly get a more intimate and less touristy look into the Fjord.